mlvu/mlvu.github.io/index.md

 # Machine Learning @ VU

+_This is a work in progress.
+We'll update this information as the 2019 course progresses._

 This page contains all public information about the course _Machine Learning_ at the VU University Amsterdam: slides, lecture videos, homework, worksheets, etc.

 This page is designed to offer an overview of the material outside the regular running time.
 If you're a registered student, please consult the Canvas page for administrative matters, like deadlines, groups etc.